North Carolina Business Facts

 LLC: You will need to file an Annual Report by April 15 each year after the year your LLC was created.
 The filing fee is $202.

-Corporation: Every year you will be required to file an Annual Report on the 15th day of the fourth month following your Corporation’s fiscal year end.
-The filing fee is $20.
+Corporation: Every year you will be required to file an Annual Report on the 15th day of the fourth month following your Corporation’s fiscal year-end.
+The filing fee is $20 online and $25 by mail.

 North Carolina Secretary of State